keleshev/keleshev.com/map-as-a-recursion-scheme-in-ocaml.md

 * One can write a deriving plugin for the map generator, if necessary.

-You can find the code from this article in [a GitHub gist](https://gist.github.com/keleshev/284c5dd9a74fea8efcd66d86e4109504) along with more tests and examples that you can play around.
+You can find the code from this article in [a GitHub gist](https://gist.github.com/keleshev/284c5dd9a74fea8efcd66d86e4109504) along with more tests and examples that you can play with.

 ## Limitations and further steps

+The approach of using a map function as a recursion scheme works well when your pass works on a subset of variants and ignores the rest.
+However, it does not offer anything for the cases when a pass needs to touch every variant, which is common.
+For these cases there are other recursive schemes.

 Not all passes map over the same syntax tree or intermediate representation type.
 Many useful passes work by converting